12th Street Road Diet

 The 12th Street road diet from Jonesboro to Wolfe St. was completed to serve the current safety and transportation needs of local neighborhoods of the 12th St. Corridor (Corridor), assist Corridor revitalization, and provide regional bike connectivity (Fig. 1).

 Figure 1.
 This figure defines Corridor boundaries.
 Revitalization efforts focus on walkability to youth destinations.
-Figure from the City of Little Rock 12th St. Corridor Plan.

 Road diets can improve safety, calm traffic, and make streets more accommodating for all modes of transportation (walking, driving, biking, transit, and emergency vehicles), which is why US DOT/FHWA is encouraging their implementation, especially on four lane roads meeting certain criteria.
 Road diets increase pedestrian comfort by increasing the distance between sidewalks and moving cars and make roads safer to cross by decreasing the number or vehicular travel lanes and create a dedicated space for bicycles (Figs. 2 & 3).
 While study after study confirms the safety benefits of road diets for all road users, Figures 2 and 3 can also be illustrative.
 Which street would you rather cross on foot?
 On which street would you rather ride a bicycle?
 On which street does it look like you should drive faster/more aggressively?
 Along which street would you rather let your children play?

 Figure 2.
 This is how W. 12th Street looked in July 2007.

 Figure 3.
 This is the same location as Fig. 2 in September 2016.